veeso/brol/README.md

 ## Support the developer ☕

-If you like termscp and you're grateful for the work I've done, please consider a little donation 🥳
+If my snippets resulted useful to you and you're grateful for the work I've done, please consider a little donation 🥳

 You can make a donation with one of these platforms: